wim-vdw/argocd-k8s-resources/README.md

-# Kubernetes manifests or Helm charts used by ArgoCD applications
+# Kubernetes manifests or Helm charts used by Argo CD applications